-The status of each Digital Input is listed with data concerning the input that created the record.
+The status of each Digital Input in a group of 64 is listed with data concerning the input that created the record.

-Analog Details (2)
+Analog Details (3)

 The level of each Analog Input is listed with data concerning the input that created the record.